martinResearch/PySparseLP/readme.md

 ![latex:\large $ \mathbf{x}^*=argmin_\mathbf{x} \mathbf{c}^t\mathbf{x} ~  s.t.~  A_e\mathbf{x}=\mathbf{b_e},A_i\mathbf{x}\leq\mathbf{ b_i}, \mathbf{l}\leq \mathbf{x}\leq \mathbf{u}$ ](./images/LPproblem.svg)

-The differents provided algorithms are
+The differents algorithms that are implemented are

 * a dual coordinate ascent method with exact line search
 * a dual gradient ascent with exact line search
 * a first order primal-dual algorithm adapted from chambolle pock [2]
-* two methods based on the Alternating Direction Method of Multipliers [3]
+* three methods based on the Alternating Direction Method of Multipliers [3]

+**Note** This method are not meant to be efficient method to solve generic linear programs.
+They are simple and quite naive methods i coded while exploring different possibilites to solve sparse linear programs.

+This project also provides:
+* a python class that  make is easier to building LP programs from python,
+* methods to convert between the different common forms of LP (slack form , standard form etc),
+* methods to export to standard file formats (MPS)

-# installation
+# Installation

 using pip